 April 17, Milwaukee, Wisconsin: Tuesday, April 17, 5 pm – 6:30 pm Tax Day Vigil at the Downtown Milwaukee Post Office, 345 W Saint Paul Ave, 53203.
 For more information email or call Lincoln Rice – (414) 342-1911 – contact Milwaukee War Tax Resistance & Casa Maria Catholic Worker: mailto:email@example.com

-April 14-16, Workshop in Quang Ninh, Vietnam: International Thematic Workshop “Peace and Security in Asia and Europe: Challenges Ahead and People’s Vision” – The conference will draw an overview of the recent evolution of peace and security in the Asia-Europe region, addressing issues such as disputes over territorial sovereignty, migration, terrorism, nuclear weapons, arms trade and budget spending in defense, the strengthening of the cooperation network for peace movements and civil societies in Asia and Europe.
-During the conference, the GDAMS campaign will be presented by Jordi Calvo (IPB vice-president) and a public debate on military spending will be held.
+April 14-16, Workshop in Quang Ninh, Vietnam: International Thematic Workshop “Peace and Security in Asia and Europe: Challenges Ahead and People’s Vision” – The conference draw an overview of the recent evolution of peace and security in the Asia-Europe region, addressing issues such as disputes over territorial sovereignty, migration, terrorism, nuclear weapons, arms trade and budget spending in defense, the strengthening of the cooperation network for peace movements and civil societies in Asia and Europe.
+During the conference, the GDAMS campaign was presented by Jordi Calvo (IPB vice-president) and a public debate on military spending was held.
 For more information, click here.

 The GCOMS 2018 campaign has started.
 This year, the IPB Global Day(s) of Action on Military Spending (GDAMS) includes the period from April 14 to May 3rd, 2018.
 This way, GDAMS includes the U.S. Tax Day on April 17, when Americans pay their taxes and debate their use, together with the previous week-end, when most of the U.S. actions will take place.
 GDAMS 2018 will also include May 2nd, the date of the release of the annual world military expenditure figures by the Stockholm International Peace Research Institute (SIPRI).
 Between April 14 and May 3rd, 2018, GDAMS includes as many actions as possible worldwide to ask for a redirection of military spending.
 GDAMS 2018 slogan is: